 It is very unusual to find schwarzlot decoration on formglas, which was made across Germany throughout the seventeenth century rather than the more refined Nuremberg glass on which it is usually found on.
 A schwarzlot scene, probably from Augsburg or Munich, on a related passglas with a triumphal procession of 1662 in the British Museum is illustrated by Hugh Tait, 5000 Years of Glass, 2012 edition, p.
 177, fig.227.

-A schwarlot decorated glass with another view of Breslau after a Merian print also appears on the foot of an armorial pice decorated by Ignaz Preissler in the collection of Rudolf von Strasser.
+A schwarzlot view of Breslau also appears on the foot of an armorial glass decorated by Ignaz Preissler in the collection of Rudolf von Strasser (von Strasser 2002, p.174, no. 100).

-Thank you to Mr Stephan Boll, Munich for helping us to identify the view of Breslau
+Thank you to Mr Stephan Boll, Munich for helping us identify the view of Breslau and we are grateful to Stanisław Ledóchowski for help with identifying the source for this view and for correcting our earlier mistake.

 Condition: